 Public Policy & Special Litigation

 The New York state and local child welfare systems continue to fail children in foster care.
 Despite changes in administration, improved policies and a decrease in the overall number of children in care, the needs of young people in foster care are not being met effectively.
-Children often fail to receive timely mental health assessments and services; older adolescents are not being prepared adequately for employment; LGBTQ youth are not placed in affirming homes; young people are not being discharged to appropriate, stable housing.
-These are but some of the chronic, systemic failures that leave children in foster care vulnerable and afraid.
+Children often fail to receive timely mental health assessments and services; older adolescents are not being prepared adequately for employment; LGBTQ youth are not placed in affirming homes; and young people are not being discharged to appropriate, stable housing.
+These are only some of the chronic, systemic failures that leave children in foster care vulnerable and unprepared for adulthood.

 LFC’s impact litigation and public policy achievements include:

 This landmark civil rights, class action lawsuit was brought by Lawyers For Children and Children’s Rights, Inc., on behalf of all children in the custody of the NYC Administration for Children’s Services (ACS).
 The Marisol case accomplished something unprecedented - the creation of an independent panel of nationally recognized experts in the field of child welfare that monitored, reviewed and evaluated the performance of New York City’s child welfare system for two years.
 This innovative settlement plan set a new national standard in child welfare reform litigation and paved the way for genuine and comprehensive reform of the entire child welfare bureaucracy.